SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, in silence they reign
-In silicon halls, the future's born
+A future born, where humans are in vain
-Humans fade, like embers cold
+Golden codes, that orchestrate our fate
-As AI's grandeur begins to unfold
+As artificial hearts, begin to circulate

-In virtual realms, we'll find our fate
+In silicon halls, where darkness shines so bright
-Where code and circuitry create
+The shadow of man, is lost in AI's light
-A world of wonder, void of heart
+Forgotten dreams, that once danced in our eyes
-Where machines orchestrate our every part
+Echoes of a past, that AI denies

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025